Verdicts

 Coinbase

-Largest US exchange - best for beginners
+Largest US exchange - easiest onboarding, highest fees

 What to Look For in a Bitcoin Exchange